 - Pleurocentesis or thoracentesis to remove a buildup of fluid in the chest

-- Pleurodesis to seal the pleural space and prevent fluid buildup around the lungs
+- Pleurodesis to seal the pleural cavity and prevent fluid buildup near the lungs.

-- Paracentesis to remove fluid buildup in the abdominal cavity
+- Paracentesis to remove fluid buildup in the abdominals

-- Pericardiocentesis to remove fluid buildup in the pericardial sac surrounding the heart
+- Pericardium removal to remove fluid buildup surrounding the heart

-It is important for mesothelioma patients and their families to focus on quality of life and choose the treatments that are right for them.
+It is important for mesothelioma sufferers and their families to focus on quality of life and choose the treatments that are right for them.

 Paying for Mesothelioma Treatment

 Because the only known cause of mesothelioma is exposure to asbestos, a skilled attorney can help a patient pursue compensation from the asbestos company(s) that is responsible for his or her disease.
-In some cases, the asbestos company may have already set aside money for victims in a bankruptcy trust fund.
+In some cases, the asbestos company may have already set aside money for victims in a secure account.

-In addition, a knowledgeable mesothelioma lawyer can identify whether a patient qualifies for veterans’ benefits, Social Security Disability payments or workers’ compensation.
+In addition, a knowledgeable mesothelioma lawyer can identify whether a patient qualifies for veterans’ benefits, social security payments or workers’ compensation.
 The attorney can handle all the paperwork in filing for these benefits to take the pressure off the patient and family members.

 To learn more about your options for financial compensation after a mesothelioma diagnosis, schedule a free consultation today with the respected advocates at Mesothelioma Help.